 At the March 7, 2001 open meeting, the Staff directed the Commissioners’ attention to page 2 of the “Joint Motion” where the originally filing Market Participants indicated that they assumed the Staff recommendation meant that ERCOT would bill load serving entities (“LSEs”) for local congestion costs on a direct assignment basis, because this is the manner in which interzonal congestion is handled and Staff’s recommendation was to “extend” direct assignment cost responsibility from interzonal to intrazonal congestion.
 Staff stated that this assumption was not correct, and that they intended the direct assignment to apply to generators, rather than LSEs.
 Market Participants briefly discussed the effects of assigning intrazonal congestion costs to the generators in their original Joint Motion for Reconsideration.
 The Greater Market Participants will thoroughly evaluate this proposal in this Motion.
 In addition, Staff made it clear that they did not intend a result that would require scheduling by each qualified scheduling entity (“QSE”) by individual generator busses and by individual substation busses (i.e., a process that would require scheduling by approximately 5,000 individual busses, because there are approximately 5,000 busses in ERCOT).

-Since the March 7, 2001 open meeting, the Market Participants have discussed the Staff “clarification” in detail and have been unable to figure out how to implement the entire Staff recommendation (i.e., direct assignment to generators, but without scheduling by individual busses).
+Since the March 7, 2001 open meeting, the Market Participants have discussed the Staff “clarification” (Brad I think the tone here is a bit aggressive – in all honesty I think we need to educate the PUC rather than get them offside) in detail and have been unable to determine how to implement the entire Staff recommendation (i.e., direct assignment to generators, but without scheduling by individual busses).
 Specifically, the Market Participants have determined that direct assignment of intrazonal congestion costs to generators, in a manner consistent with cost causation principles, will require QSEs to schedule their transactions by individual busses.
-Any other solution that avoids scheduling by individual busses (something the Staff was very clear it did not want) is simply a different form of uplift that conflicts with the Staff’s stated goals of direct assignment.
-Because the Staff advising the Commission in this docket is bound by the ex parte communication rules, the Greater Market Participants are unable to seek from the Staff further clarification or advice on how to implement the Commission’s decision, as recommended by the Staff.
+(I would suggest if staff sees anyother way for this to be accomplished – again in a very nice way, maybe we have missed something)Any other solution that avoids scheduling by individual busses (something the Staff was very clear it did not want) is simply a different form of uplift that conflicts with the Staff’s stated goals of direct assignment.
+(This is a good point and I think it should be expanded a bit) Because the Staff advising the Commission in this docket is bound by the ex parte communication rules, the Greater Market Participants are unable to seek from the Staff further clarification or advice on how to implement the Commission’s decision, as recommended by the Staff.
 Nor did the Commission’s Order provider any further clarification on this issue.
 On page 18, the Order simply states that a direct assignment “usage fee” for intrazonal congestion management costs “shall apply to the generation resources that cause the congestion.”
 Hence the dilemma faced by the Greater Market Participants and the reason for this Motion for Rehearing.

 The problems that are caused by direct assignment of intrazonal congestion costs to generators can be illustrated by the same simplified example used in the Joint Motion.
 Assume that, as shown below, in one transmission congestion zone there are three generators (G1, G2 and G3) and two substations (L1 and L2), all on a single transmission line (dashed line) in the order shown in Figure 1 below.